Macquarie University Research Training Program Scholarship Guidelines (RTP Scholarship Policy)

 4.4.6 The final ranked list of scholarship applicants is reviewed by the Executive Director, Research Training and Research Training Partnerships, and approved by the Deputy Vice Chancellor (Research).

 4.4.7 RTP Stipend or International RTP Tuition Fee Offset/Stipend Scholarship recipients from other institutions seeking to transfer their candidate and scholarship award to Macquarie University will be subject to the selection process and criteria set out in Section 4.4.2.
-Where an application for transfer is received outside of advertised scholarship rounds, the Associate Dean (Higher Degree Research) may make a recommendation to the Executive Director, Research Training and International Research Training Partnerships in accordance with the principles of this policy, and the applicant may be considered for an out of round scholarship by the Deputy Vice Chancellor Research, in accordance with the Macquarie University RTP Scholarship Scheme Schedule.
+Where an application for transfer is received outside of advertised scholarship rounds, the Associate Dean (Higher Degree Research) may make a recommendation to the Executive Director, Research Training and International Research Training Partnerships in accordance with the principles of this policy, and the applicant may be considered for an out of round scholarship by the Deputy Vice Chancellor Research, in accordance with the Macquarie University MQRES Scholarship Scheme Schedule.

 4.4.8 Part-time RTP stipends are available under specific circumstances, on application to the Deputy Vice-Chancellor (Research) via the Higher Degree Research Office.
 Part-time stipends will not be awarded because of candidates’ other employment commitments.
 Note that this does not apply to candidates enrolled part-time on a tuition-fee offset only.